 RFturn

 I'm home again.
 I have a screwdriver in my jeans pocket.
 It doesn't talk to strangers.
 I found my way upstairs, and now I'm opening my bedroom door.
 Coffee cup on the dresser; dirty worn-out socks; a gummy worm covered in dirt on the carpet.
 Life is a shame, and enjoying it is shameless.
-I want to become a noun.
+I want to become a n

 I saw a crucified rat yesterday.
 It had a burdock in its mouth.